-Any construction or development in a flood hazard area that is performed without an issued permit, that is in conflict with an issued permit, or that does not fully comply with this chapter or the Florida Building Code, as applicable, shall be deemed a violation of this chapter.
+Any construction or development in a flood hazard area that is performed without an issued permit, that is in conflict with an issued permit, or that does not fully comply with this chapter shall be deemed a violation of this chapter.
 A building or structure without the documentation of elevation of the lowest floor, other required design certifications, or other evidence of compliance required by this chapter or the Florida Building Code is presumed to be a violation until such time as that documentation is provided.